edmcman/ansible-files/README.md

 * Why doesn't screenshot key register?
 * Is it possible to get personal & work Chrome profiles to go to the right frame automatically?
 Probably, using `--user-data-dir` and `--class`.
 * Auto prompt for Kerberos password?
+It appears to do this with pam I'd have to rename my account.

 # Thoughts